-One of the first steps in clearing up body acne is switching from a creamy cleanser to a salicylic acid body wash.
+One of the first steps in clearing up body acne is switching from a creamy body wash to a salicylic acid body wash.
 But if you need to alternate days to avoid drying out your skin, don’t worry.
 What’s important is that you’ve begun to exfoliate on a regular basis.

 Next, when you wrap up at the gym, take a shower.
 You need to clear away all the bacteria that build up on sweaty skin.

-Also, when you choose a moisturizer, avoid ones with mineral oil and other pore-clogging ingredients.
+Also, when you choose a moisturizer, avoid ones with mineral oil and other pore-clogging ingredients like thick oils.
 Stick to lightweight, fragrance-free lotions that absorb quickly.
 You might also invest in a moisturizer with glycolic or salicylic acid to apply in problem areas.